-Private Tutors (E.C. section 48224)
+Instruction by Tutor (E.C. section 48224)

 As an alternative to a private school, children may be instructed by a private tutor, who must hold a valid state credential for the applicable grade level.
-Parents and tutors are selected and paid for by student's parents.
+Private tutors are selected and paid for by student's parents.